iot-lab/catimex-power-monitoring/v0.2/ltspice/spice_models/README.md

 ## SPICE MODELS

-This folder contains spice models for MAX4239 and LMP2011, very useful for simulation in spice software.
+This folder contains spice models for the IC used in the Ltspice schematics.